 - Top each cucumber salad with a drizzle of Thai dressing.

-- Top each salad with pomegranate seeds, fresh cilantro and sesame seeds.
+- Top each salad with pomegranate seeds, fresh cilantro, cashews and sesame seeds.
 Serve each salad with a lime wedge.

 Latest posts by Ester Perez (see all)